Beauty and the Beast (1946 film)

-Beauty and the Beast (La Belle et la Bête – also the UK title) is a 1946 French romantic fantasy film directed by French poet and filmmaker Jean Cocteau.
+Beauty and the Beast (La Belle et la Bête – also the UK title) is a 1946 French surrealist romantic fantasy film directed by French poet and filmmaker Jean Cocteau.
 Starring Josette Day as Belle and Jean Marais as the Beast, it is an adaptation of the 1757 story Beauty and the Beast, written by Jeanne-Marie Leprince de Beaumont and published as part of a fairy tale anthology.

-The plot of Cocteau's film revolves around Belle's father who is sentenced to death for picking a rose from Beast's garden.
+The plot of Cocteau's film revolves around Belle's father, who is sentenced to death for picking a rose from the Beast's garden.
 Belle offers to go back to the Beast in her father's place.
-Beast falls in love with her and proposes marriage on a nightly basis which she refuses.
-Belle eventually becomes more drawn to Beast, who tests her by letting her return home to her family and telling her that if she doesn't return to him within a week, he will die of grief.
+The Beast falls in love with her and proposes marriage on a nightly basis, which she refuses.
+Belle eventually becomes more drawn to the Beast, who tests her by letting her return home to her family, and telling her that if she does not return to him within a week, he will die of grief.